da20shadow/da20shadow/README.md

 ## ⚡ Fun Fact
 I started my journey in tech as an entrepreneur, and today, I’m combining that business mindset with hands-on full-stack development to create solutions that are practical, innovative, and deeply impactful.
-Ready to bring your next big idea to life with a blend of entrepreneurial experience and technical expertise?
-Let’s make it happen!

 ## 🛠️ Technologies & Skills
 Here’s a glimpse into my technical toolkit: